 The environmental impact assessment (EIA) was carried out under the DWAF framework for environmental management, namely ROIP2 and the findings are detailed in Chapter 8.
-The ROIP2 study concluded that no serious environmental impacts can be foreseen during implementation of the proposed project, except with respect to the proposed water purification plant to be constructed in the Borakalalo Nature Reserve surrounding Klipvoor Dam.
-The proposed project is planned on the basis that the new water treatment plan will be constructed about 200m downstream of the dam wall within the nature reserve.
-Two alternative sites located just outside the nature reserve have been identified and the cost implication for construction of either option would not be serious.
-The final conclusion regarding the location of the treatment plant will be decided during the coming detailed design stage.
+The ROIP2 study concluded that no serious environmental impacts can be foreseen during implementation of the proposed project.